digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 - The mediator is trusted to produce and distribute all results correctly.

-- The topology managers of honest participants (including the underlying public key infrastructure, if any) are operating correctly.
+- The domain topology manager (including the underlying public key infrastructure, if any) is operating correctly.

 When a transaction is submitted with the VIP confirmation policy (in which case every action in the transaction must have at least one VIP